Dead on Target (film)

-Dead on Target (also titled Our Man Flint: Dead On Target) is an American television film.
-The film originally aired on ABC on March 17, 1976, and was shot in Vancouver, British Columbia.
-The film was a backdoor pilot for a possible weekly series, but it was not picked up to series, and it became the last Derek Flint movie.
+Dead on Target (also titled Our Man Flint: Dead on Target) is an American action drama television film.
+The film originally aired on ABC on March 17, 1976, and was shot in Vancouver.
+The film was a backdoor pilot for a possible weekly series, but it was not picked up to series, and it became the last Derek Flint film.
 Ray Danton replaces James Coburn as Derek Flint, who is now a private detective and former Z.O.W.I.E. government agent.
-The cast also includes Sharon Acker, Susan Jane Sullivan, AKA Susan O'Sullivan, Lawrence Dane, Gay Rowan, Linda Woods, Donnelly Rhodes, and Kim Cattrall.
+The cast also includes Sharon Acker, Susan Jane Sullivan, Lawrence Dane, Gay Rowan, Linda Woods, Donnelly Rhodes, and Kim Cattrall.

 Plot

 Derek Flint agrees to teach a pretty young woman named Benita Ryders how to be a private eye.
 Their first mission together has them facing a group of terrorists called B.E.S.L.A. ("Bar El Sol Liberation Army"), who have kidnapped an oil executive.
 They rescue him and put B.E.S.L.A. out of business.